minosh-aluthge/Handwritten-Alphanumeric-Character-Recognition-using-Machine-Learning/README.md

 ```

 ## Authors
-- IT24102319 Wickramasurya J.N: Data loading and inspection
+- IT24102319 Wickramasurya J.N: Data loading , inspection and resize
 - IT 241022268 Aluthge M.N: Grayscale conversion
 - IT24102253 Gunasekara K.Y.A: Data normalization
 - IT24102296 Diwanjani B S S: Label encoding